jitbit/FastCache/README.md

 Bascially it's just a `ConcurrentDictionary` with expiration.

-## Why FastCache is better than System.Runtime.Caching.MemoryCache and Microsoft.Extensions.Caching.MemoryCache.
+## How is FastCache better

+Compared to `System.Runtime.Caching.MemoryCache` and `Microsoft.Extensions.Caching.MemoryCache` FastCache is

-* 6X faster read times than MemeoryCache.
+* 6X faster reads than MemoryCache.
-* 10x faster wites than MemoryCache
+* 10x faster writes than MemoryCache
-* Thread safe and atomic writes
+* Thread safe and atomic
+* Generic (strongly typed keys and values) to avoid boxing primitive types
+* MemoryCache uses string keys only, so it allocates strings for keying
-* MemoryCache's come with performnce counters that can't be turned off
+* MemoryCache comes with performnce counters that can't be turned off
+* MemoryCache uses heuristic and black magic to evict keys under memory pressure
+* MemoryCache uses more memory, can crash during a key scan

 ## Usage